pqml/rulo/docs/api-usage.md

 <br>

-You can specify the location of the bundle with the syntax `entry.js:bundle.js`.
+:bulb: __You can specify the location of the destination bundle with the syntax `entry.js:bundle.js`.__
 The path of the output starts from the root of the rulo server, configurable via `options.baseDir`.

 ###### Entry with explicit output path